RocketCommunicationsInc/astro/packages/astro-uxds/_content/ttc-service-ux-design/ttc-command.md

 ## Alerts

 The Alerts panel provides operators with a roll-up of spacecraft specific alerts, as well as communications, software, and its assigned ground station.
 Operators can filter the alerts by Severity and Category, allowing them to quickly identify the most severe issues or focus in on particular areas of the system.
-This allows operators to efficiently track their workflow and keeps the Alerts pane more sparsely populated, so they’ll be more likely to notice when new alerts come in.
+This allows operators to efficiently track their workflow and keeps the Alerts pane more sparsely populated, so they will be more likely to notice when new alerts come in.
 Operators can also drill in to see additional information on any of the alerts and launch an instance of the [TT&C Investigate App](/ttc-service-ux-design/ttc-investigate) to explore the issue further.

 :::two-col
 ![TT&C Command Alerts Detail](/img/service-specific-ux-design/ttc-monitor-alerts-details.png)

-1. **Active Alert Hero Number** - Shows number of active alerts at a glance.
+1. **Active Alert Hero Number** - shows number of active alerts at a glance.
 2. **Filter Select menus** - filters alert list by severity and category.
 3. **Expandable List Items** - expands to show alert details and call-to-action (if applicable).
 4. **Investigate** - launches an instance of the TT&C Investigate App.